-You have a lot of choice of when to visit.
+You have a lot of choices of when to visit.
 It is warmest in the summer months of June to August, but Ljubljana is also lovely in Spring and Autumn (I went in October, and it was perfectly fine for wandering the streets with a jacket on).
 And in December, it has festive Christmas markets – so there are lots of good times to visit.

 Many visitors will arrive by plane at Ljubljana’s airport, which is about 25-30 minutes by car to the city centre.
 There are buses and a shuttle, or you could take a taxi into Ljubljana.
 Use Skyscanner to check for flight deals.